dymx101/TechBlog/README.md

 # Daniel's Tech Blog

-I love everything connecting with programming and `Github` is a great place to write something with.
+I love everything about coding and `Github` is a great place to write something, so here's the blog...

 ### Articles List